markafitzgerald1/simulate-cribbage-games/README.md

   - Implement simulation-based discard and play where immediate opponent reponse is also simulation-based but based on fewer simluated games; then
   - Implement simulation-based discard and play where multiple subsequent opponent or self play or discard actions are also simulation-based but based on fewer simluated games.
 (Keys to success: tuning of decay factor; determining whether the positional evaluation benefits of low (< 32 for discard, for example) simulation counts outweigh their higher error rate costs.)
 - Further improve current best discard strategy:
-  - reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy.
+  - reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy; and
+  - tally and optionally use a suitless pre-cut kept hand expected play points database during discard.
 - UI/UX improvements:
   - improve user interface via which human players can play against implemented computer discard and play strategies; and
   - add support for --(pone|dealer)-(dealt|kept)-cards and --initial-play-actions lacking suit information.